Thanks TFSA, we don’t need the Home Buyers’ Plan anymore

 How 20- and 30-somethings are able to save up enough cash for a down payment, in some Canadian cities like Toronto and Vancouver, is a mystery to me.
 That unsolved mystery stated, at least one program at disposal was and still is the Home Buyers’ Plan.

 There are a few conditions to take advantage of this plan.
-You can read more about the HBP from our government’s website here.

 In a nutshell you can repay the amount withdrawn within 15 years and you can repay the full amount back into your RRSP at any time.